 This of course leads me to believe that some of the scientific data is not yet proven because: they simply don’t understand these areas of the human body in detail as of yet!

-If you are trying to read up to get a deeper understanding of what these hormones do and how the body uses them; that’s great, and keep educating yourself.
+If you are trying to read up to get a deeper understanding of what these hormones do and how the body uses them; that’s great, keep educating yourself.

 If you want to use testosterone or HGH above what you’re body naturally produces.
 The very best and only advice I can give you is please, please consult with your doctor or healthcare provider.